Skip to content

 ) -> None:

-Applies a gradient effect to a sequence of symbols and adds each symbol as a frame to the Scene.
+"""Apply a gradient effect to a sequence of symbols and add each symbol as a frame to the Scene.

 Args:

-symbols (list[str]): The list of symbols to apply the gradient to.
+symbols (Sequence[str]): The sequence of symbols to apply the gradient to.

 duration (int): The duration to show each frame.